Firstfruit Ventures

 As a newly established charity with no published grant guidelines, specific exclusions are not publicly documented.
 However, based on their charitable objectives:

-• Direct grants to individuals (they work through other charities and not-for-profit organizations)
+• Direct grants to individuals (they work through other charities and not-for-profit organisations)

 • Projects unrelated to poverty relief or humanitarian assistance